Influence matrix approach to many-body Floquet dynamics: Introduction

 The knowledge of the IM allows to determine the local dynamical properties of the system, including all temporal correlation functions.
 The IM naturally incorporates the initial state, and allows averaging over ensembles of initial states.
 The self-consistent IM describes how a system acts as a bath on {itself}.
 This approach thus gives access to detailed information regarding thermalization time scales and memory time of the bath.
 As discussed below, it also allows one to analyze the effect of the bath on an impurity spin.
 In this sense, the self-consistent IM provides a more complete characterization of a many-body system as a bath, compared to spectral properties (such as presence or absence of level repulsion~\cite{ALET2018498}), and the statistics of matrix elements studied both in the context of the eigenstate thermalization~\cite{Polkovnikov-rev} and many-body localization~\cite{Serbyn-16}.

 While in general the self-consistency equation for the IM is complicated, it admits exact solutions in special cases.
 For kicked Ising models (see, e.g., Ref.~\cite{Guhr1} and references therein) with certain parameter values, we find that the infinite-temperature IM can be obtained exactly.
 This solution describes a bath that is a {\it perfect dephaser} (PD), that is, its effect on a spin at each step of the Floquet evolution is to exactly cancel off-diagonal matrix elements of its reduced density matrix.
 Phrased differently, the bath measures every spin of the system at each time step.
 Interestingly, for the case of kicked Ising models, the perfect dephaser class coincides with models that can be recast as dual-unitary circuits introduced recently~\cite{Guhr1,Bertini2019}.
-While dual-unitarity implies PD form of the IM, we note that at present we do not know whether the converse holds.
+In addition, as discussed below, the PD form of the IM arises upon ensemble-averaging over random realizations of the model.

 Perfect dephaser systems serve as remarkably simple quantum baths: when coupled to an impurity spin, the system would act on it as an exactly Markovian bath, with a relaxation rate that depends on the coupling strength.
 This is remarkable, as Markovianity is usually an approximation which requires the internal dynamics of the bath to be much faster than the quantum system that it measures.
 Thus, the IM approach allows one to identify quantum systems which act as Markovian baths.